pierreaubert/pierreaubert.github.io/README.md

   - hddtemp does not exists ...
   - use: sudo modprobe -v drivetemp
   - then sensors (from lm-sensors) works.
+  - or: crazy (does a good job at id bad disks).

 ## server board Asus WRX80 (2022-05-05)